“Tackling poverty two generations at a time”

 Impact as Of RTB's 2018 Student Survey

-Raise the Barr, established by LA-native, UCLA All-American and 4x NFL Pro-Bowler Minnesota Vikings linebacker Anthony Barr, applies the two-generation model (2Gen) to assist low-income single parent students in Minnesota and California break out of the cycle of poverty by completing their post-secondary education.
+Raise the Barr, established by LA-native, UCLA All-American and 4x NFL Pro-Bowler Minnesota Vikings linebacker Anthony Barr, applies the two-generation model (2Gen) to build communities that thrive.

 Raise the Barr (RTB) collaborates with leaders in the 2Gen approach to provide single-parent families access to a variety of comprehensive community resources such as affordable safe housing, quality early childhood education, empowerment and life-skills, and social capital.
 This holistic approach has been proven to help clear a pathway to post-secondary education.

 Many students drop out just as they are nearing graduation because they run out of financial aid opportunities.
-Raise the Barr distributes need-based scholarships to single-parent students in Minnesota and California with priority given to students who are within four semesters of completing their bachelor’s degree or one semester of completing their associate’s degree.
+Raise the Barr distributes need-based scholarships to single-parent students in Minnesota and California with priority given to students who are within two semesters of completing their bachelor’s degree or their associate’s degree.

 To date, Raise the Barr has distributed more than $250,000 in scholarships and emergency grants.

-According to the Economic Policy Institute, the median wage for someone with an associate’s degree in Los Angeles County is $35,085, not enough to maintain an “adequate standard of living” for single-parent families.
-To help single-parent families improve their standard of living, Raise the Barr is launching a new initiative in the spring of 2020 to increase the transfer pipeline for low- income single student-parents in the Greater Los Angeles area from community colleges to bachelor’s degree programs.
+To help single-parent families improve their standard of living, Raise the Barr is launching a new initiative in the spring of 2020 to increase the transfer pipeline for low- income single student-parents from community colleges to bachelor’s degree programs.

 2019 National Student Parent Symposium